 Information about Betis Church

-The St. James the Apostle Parish Church or more popularly known as Betis Church, is a Baroque-inspired church in Guagua, Pampanga.
-It was dedicated to Saint James the Apostle, also known as St. James the moon slayer.
-It was declared as a National Cultural Treasure by the National Museum and National Comission for Culture and Arts.
+The St. James the Apostle Parish Church, more popularly known as Betis Church, is a Baroque-inspired church in Guagua, Pampanga.
+It has also been named a National Cultural Treasure by the National Museum and National Commission for Culture and Arts.

-Headed by Father Jose dela Cruz, the Baroque-inspired church was first built in 1660.
-Its preliminary structure was made out of light materials, composed of stucco and wood.
+Headed by Father Jose de la Cruz, the Baroque-inspired church was first built in 1660.
+Its preliminary structure was made of light materials composed of stucco and wood.
 It was rebuilt using concrete materials in 1770 when a fire broke out.

-The rectory of the church was burned together with all the documents about baptism and historical catalogues in 1908.
+The church's rectory was burned together with all the documents about baptism and historical catalogs in 1908.
 Beautification of the church's interiors was done in 1939 by its last Spanish priest, Father Santiago Blanco.
-The ceilings were repainted by Macario Ligon.
-Victor Ramos, his assistant, restored these paintings in 1970.

 Betis church has been dubbed the "Sistine Chapel of the Philippines" because of its grandeur design.
 Macario Ligon painted the murals on the ceiling with frescoes and trompe l'oeil artwork, which Victor Ramos in the 1970s later restored.
 The main altar boasts elaborate designs, with statues at the retablo and angels on the columns.

 To get a better look at the church's grand ceiling, it's best to drop by in the morning when there is a lot of natural light inside the church.